|Members Retirees Employers|

 A disability benefit under either plan stops:

-At end of the period, you can apply for a service retirement benefit.
-To be eligible for health care coverage under service retirement, you must have at least 10 years of qualified service credit.
-Your qualified service credit includes the years you received disability benefits.
+At end of the period, you can apply for a conversion retirement benefit.
+To be eligible for health care coverage under conversion retirement, you must have at least 10 years of qualified service credit.
+Your qualified service credit includes the years you received a disability allowance.

 OBTAINING SERVICE CREDIT FOR PERIOD OF DISABILITY